jessepav/lacygoill-wiki-backup/awk/sed.md

 ### Why wasn't the substitution applied on the third line of the output?

-Because the line appended  by `a` is not added to the input  (nor to the pattern space); it will  simply be output at the  end of the current cycle,  or when the next input line is read – with `n` – regardless of the presence of `-n`.
+Because the line  appended by `a` is not  part of the input (nor  of the pattern space); it will  simply be output at the  end of the current cycle,  or when the next input line is read – with `n` – regardless of the presence of `-n`.
 While `s` operates on the third *input* line.

 ---

-More generally, addresses refer to input lines, not to the output.
+The same thing would happen if instead of adding text to the output, we removed text:

     $ seq 3 | sed -e '2d; 3s/./X/'
     1~
     X~

-Here, even though `d` removes a line,  which leaves us with only 2 output lines,

-`s` still  performs its substitution  on the third  input line; it  doesn't care about the output.
+Here, even though `d` removes a line,  which leaves us with only 2 output lines, `s` still  performs its substitution  on the third  input line; it  doesn't care about the output.

 ---

-IOW, sed commands may modify the output but have no effect on the input.
+More generally, I  think sed commands may  modify the output but  can't have any effect on the input.

 Rationale: It makes the code simpler.
 If you had to take into consideration the  change of address of a line caused by